 Have a Safe Trip

-For the safety and comfort of all people using public transit, STA has established Rules of Conduct.
-Everyone is encouraged to use the buses, paratransit vans, and other STA facilities.
-But everyone must respect the rights of other customers.
+For the safety and comfort of all people using public transit, STA established Rules of Conduct.
+Everyone is encouraged to use the buses, paratransit vans, and other STA facilities, but everyone must respect the rights of other customers.
 STA has rules that govern behavior while using transit facilities.
 They’re the law.
 STA Security and local police enforce these rules.
 Violators may be subject to arrest, fine, or exclusion from any or all vehicles and facilities.